FranciscoOnt/checkout-sdk-js/docs/interfaces/checkoutstorestatusselector.md

 A consignment ID should be provided when checking if a shipping option is being selected for a specific consignment, otherwise it will check for all consignments.

-Checks whether a shipping option is being selected.

-A consignment ID should be provided when checking if a shipping option is being selected for a specific consignment, otherwise it will check for all consignments.

 **Parameters:**